uqlibrary/reusable-webcomponents/src/applications/omeka/readme.md

 Once on that page, scroll down to 'Footer Text', click the 'HTML' icon on the edit area, and update the html for the footer.
 Maintain the following code block as the correct code:

-        <script type="text/javascript" src="//assets.library.uq.edu.au/reusable-components/omeka/load.js"></script>
+        <script type="text/javascript" src="//assets.library.uq.edu.au/reusable-webcomponents/applications/omeka/load.js"></script>
-        <script type="text/javascript" src="//assets.library.uq.edu.au/reusable-components/webcomponentsjs/webcomponents.js"></script>
+        <script type="text/javascript" src="//assets.library.uq.edu.au/reusable-webcomponents/uq-lib-reusable.min.js" defer></script>

 If you have a specific theme that needs special styling, add a new class name in by adding these lines to the bottom of the footer, as above.
-It will add a class to the body element (base it on the theme name) - then you can write css to taregt just this theme (it will affect all exhibits that have had this classname added to the body)
+It will add a class to the body element (base it on the theme name) - then you can write css to target just this theme (it will affect all exhibits that have had this classname added to the body)

         <script type="text/javascript">// <![CDATA[
           AddClassNameToBody('bigtheme');